TGIF! Translation: Thank Goodness It's Frappuccino (Happy Hour, that is). Now that the weather...

 - The recognized student organization must specify one point person for the event who will act as a liaison between Boston University/Student Activities and the outside organization.

-- All sponsorships from outside vendors must not conflict with contracts already held by the University itself.
+- All sponsorship from outside vendors must not conflict with contracts already held by the University itself.
 Contact firstname.lastname@example.org to review the sponsorship(s) you are seeking prior to committing to any outside vendors.

 Failure to comply with the policies above can result in the cancellation of the event in question.

 Non-BU Guest Policy

 - The guest policy for having non-BU students attending a student organization event is two non-BU students per one BU ID.
 However, the policy will be determined on a case-by-case basis by Student Activities staff.

 - As with all University functions, individuals and organizations will be held responsible for the conduct of their guests at University events.
 Organizations that violate University policies jeopardize their privilege to host events.

 - All guests must have college IDs or be over 18 years of age with proof of age.